pydata/xarray/doc/user-guide/data-structures.rst

 The :py:class:`~xarray.DataTree` constructor takes:

 - ``dataset``: The data that will be stored in this node, represented by a single :py:class:`xarray.Dataset`, or a named :py:class:`xarray.DataArray`.
+The dataset can be set by the user directly.
 - ``children``: The various child nodes (if there are any), given as a mapping from string keys to :py:class:`~xarray.DataTree` objects.
 - ``name``: A string to use as the name of this node.